ElectricalGang

 Different Types of Antennas:

-So far we have covered the properties of antennas, now we will discuss in detail the different types of antennas.
+So far we have covered the properties of antennas, and now we will discuss in detail the different types of antennas.
 Antennas are used in various applications.

 The different types of antennas are as follows: